Distribution Network Marginal Costs: Enhanced AC OPF Including Transformer Degradation: Case Study Based Numerical Findings

-Sensitivity analysis results are shown in Fig. \ref{figEV3}.
-They illustrate the cost components of P-DLMPs for Full-opt, and Q-DLMPs for BaU and Full-opt, at the commercial node.
-P-DLMPs are similar across all scheduling options; their components range from 1.7\% to 7.5\% for the real power losses, from 0.2\% to 0.9\% for the reactive power losses and from 0.2\% to 1.7\% for the transformer degradation components.
-For Q-DLMPs, we observe that during hours 10-17 (when EVs are plugged in), the marginal cost components for real and reactive power are lower under Full-opt, while the transformer degradation component becomes negative.
-The reason is that there is a reverse reactive power flow at that node and those time periods, hence the sensitivity of the current w.r.t. to reactive power injection becomes negative.
-For Full-opt Q-DLMPs, the cost components for real power losses range from 8\% to 30.7\%, for reactive power losses from 1\% to 3.7\%, and for transformer degradation from -2\% to 5\%.
+Let us first consider the EV-only penetration scenarios.
+In Fig. \ref{figEV3A}, we show P-DLMCs and Q-DLMCs for a relatively low 3-EV scenario.
+The differences are rather small and are related to difference in the provision of reactive power.
+At the commercial node, P-DLMCs are practically the same under all scheduling options.
+Q-DLMCs are higher under BaU/ToU compared to PQ-opt/Full-opt, indicating that higher reactive power provision would be desirable.
+At the residential node, P-DLMCs associated with BaU EV schedules are higher for hours 20--22, pointing to the desirability of a 3-hour shift in EV consumption; this coincides with the result of other scheduling options (EVs start charging at 10pm).
+Q-DLMCs associated with BaU/ToU EV schedules suggest the desirability of providing reactive power; this coincides with the results of Full-opt and PQ-opt that indeed provide reactive power and decrease system-wide cost.
+P-DLMC components range from 1.7\% to 7.5\% for real power losses, from 0.2\% to 0.9\% for reactive power losses and from 0.2\% to 1.7\% for transformer degradation.
+For Q-DLMCs, during hours 10--17 (when EVs are plugged in), the marginal cost components for real and reactive power are lower under Full-opt, while the transformer degradation component becomes negative.
+This is interestingly associated with a reverse reactive power flow at that node and those time periods rendering the sensitivity of the current \emph{w.r.t.} reactive power net demand negative.
+Q-DLMC components under Full-opt range from 8\% to 30.7\% for real power losses, from 1\% to 3.7\% for reactive power losses, and from -2\% to 5\% for transformer degradation.